sonicfurqan/CSS-101/08. Sizing Units/readme.md

-# Sizing refrence
+# Sizing reference

-    to appy the size css use 3 diffrent refrence point
+    to apply the size CSS use 3 different reference point

-1. Absolute : values that are defined by "px" are considred as absolute i.e the size doesnt change ir respective to page size font size
+1. Absolute: values that are defined by "px" are considered as absolute i.e the size doesn't change irrespective to page size font size

-2. viewport : values that are defined by vh,vw changes the sizing baased on relatve change of window height and width
+2. viewport: values that are defined by vh,vw changes the sizing based on the relative change of window height and width

-3. font-dependet : values that are defined by rem,em changes the sizing based on relative change of  font size
+3. font-dependet : values that are defined by rem,em changes the sizing based on the relative change of  font size

 # Pixel (px)